K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Nov 2023

+    1. Suppressed the DC line in center fo spectrum and waterfall.

 ## Oct 2023

     1. Been on other projects all summer.
 Fired up the 4.3" rig with RS-HFIQ.
 A minor K3 CAT protocol error caused delays in responding to WSJT-X band change commands and split seemed to not work.
 Debugged with WSJTX hamlib logging.
 WSJTX issues both MD and MD$ commands at times so now handle both.
 This was already fixed in the non-RS-HFIQ CAT code....